 7. Use it year-round with outdoor heating & insulation

 UK weather being what it is, you know it’s going to be quite nippy for much of the year.
-And having forked out for a garden bar, you want to make the most of it during the colder months as well, right?
+Having forked out for a garden bar, you want to make the most of it during the colder months as well, right?

-In order to be truly feasible, most themed garden pub ideas will require insulation.
+In summary, to be truly feasible, most themed garden pub ideas will require insulation.

-To make sure you can enjoy the area around the garden bar itself, you’ll need outdoor heating.
-Depending on your budget, preferred style and overall garden design, you can go with a fire pit, chiminea or patio heating.
+Moreover, to make sure you can enjoy the area around the garden bar itself, you’ll need outdoor heating.
+Depending on your budget, preferred style and overall garden design, you can choose:

 8. Don’t forget the lighting

-Our list of outdoor garden bar ideas would be incomplete unless we discussed lighting.
-Whatever theme or design you end up choosing, you want to make sure you can enjoy your precious garden bar at all times.
-And you simply can’t do that after dark without the right outdoor lighting.
+Our list of outdoor garden bar ideas would be incomplete without mentioning lighting.
+Whatever theme or design you choose, you must ensure you can enjoy your precious garden bar at all times.
+You can’t do that after dark without the right outdoor lighting.

 Also, don’t forget to install the right lighting inside your garden bar – especially if you’ve decided to take one of our themed garden bar ideas on board.

 After all, you can’t have a garden book bar unless your reading corner is well-lit.
-Likewise, a movie-themed bar needs just the right ambient light, possibly with colour-specific lightbulbs (yes, we’re thinking of Barbie once again).
+Likewise, a movie-themed bar needs just the right ambient light, possibly with colour-specific lightbulbs.

 What can I use as a garden bar?